BrianPugh/cyclopts/docs/source/parameters.rst

    │ *  VALUE,--value  Cyclopts uses this description for ``value``'s help. [required]   │
    ╰─────────────────────────────────────────────────────────────────────────────────────╯

-This keeps the code as terse and clean as possible.
+This keeps the code as clean and terse as possible.
-However, if more control is required, we can use :class:`.Parameter` along with the python builtin :obj:`~typing.Annotated`.
+However, if more control is required, we can provide additional information by annotating type hints with :class:`.Parameter`.

 .. code-block:: python